From BR Bullpen

 Biographical Information

-Walter Carlisle, although more famous for something he did in the minors, played 3 games in the major leagues in 1908.
-Also trying for a job in the outfield of the 1908 Boston Red Sox was a 20-year-old named Tris Speaker.
+Walter Carlisle, although more famous for something he did in the minors, played 3 games in the major leagues with the Boston Red Sox in 1908.
+Also trying for a job in the outfield of the Red Sox that year was a 20-year-old named Tris Speaker.

-It is said he was a former circus acrobat.
+It is said Carlisle was a former circus acrobat.